-HOURS: 9 LEC; 27 LAB CSU This hands-on course focuses on native plant propagation, including identification, seed and cutting collection, transplanting, nursery and greenhouse operations, and revegetation techniques.
-Evening classroom sessions and daytime application / fieldtrips will combine to
+This hands-on course focuses on native plant propagation, including identification, seed and cutting collection, transplanting, nursery and greenhouse operations, and re-vegetation techniques.
+Evening classroom sessions and daytime application / fieldtrips will combine to provide students with an understanding of how to initiate their own native plant projects.

-ENVR 180 ENVIRONMENTAL POLICY 3 UNITS
+ENVR 180 - ENVIRONMENTAL POLICY